monkey-projects/oci-vault/README.md

 The lib actually uses [Martian](https://github.com/oliyh/martian) to do the HTTP calls.
 This means all functions take an options map which is actually the arguments expected by the Martian call.
 This can be a combination of path params, query args and a request body.
+Check the [Oracle API docs](https://docs.oracle.com/en-us/iaas/api/] for more on which request requires which parameters.

 The high-level calls declared in the `vault` ns hide the complexities of working with the Martian responses.
 Instead, they automatically check if the response is successful, and if so, they unwrap the body of the response.
 Otherwise an exception is thrown.
 If you need more control over how the requests are handled, check the low-level calls below.

+## Available calls

+Currently, these calls are exposed by the vault library:

+ - `get-vault`
+ - `list-vaults`
+ - `list-keys`
+ - `encrypt`
+ - `decrypt`
+ - `generate-data-encryption-key`
+ - `create-secret`
+ - `update-secret`
+ - `get-secret`
+ - `get-secret-bundle`

+More will be added as needed, or you can add some yourself.
+PR's are welcome!

 ## Low-level calls

+If you need more control over how the calls are processed, including using them in an async fashion, you can invoke the lower-level calls directly.
+These reside in several namespaces, depending on which kind of category you need.

 The raw response of each call is returned, as a `future`.
 This is intended to allow the maximum flexibility when using the lib.
 You can inspect the http